-Letters of recommendation are to be completed by the recommender and no one else.
-Drafting, writing or translating your own recommendation, even if asked to do so by your recommender, is inappropriate and a violation of the terms of our application process and Tuck's Academic Honor Principle.
-Applicants are expected to inform recommenders of this policy.
+Letters of reference are to be completed by the reference and no one else.
+Drafting, writing or translating your own reference, even if asked to do so by your reference, is inappropriate and a violation of the terms of our application process and Tuck's Academic Honor Principle.
+Applicants are expected to inform references of this policy.

 All applications and deposits must be received in the Tuck Office of Admissions or Office of Financial Aid on the due date specified (5:00 PM EST/22:00 GMT).
 Please review the Important Dates posted on this website.